-- Communicate with all personnel and subcontractors regarding compliance with the CEMP and site-specific environmental issues. - Ensure all site workers attend an environmental induction prior to the commencement of works. - Co-ordinate the implementation of the CEMP. - Co-ordinate the implementation and maintenance of pollution control measures.
+- Communicate with all personnel and subcontractors regarding compliance with the CEMP and site-specific environmental issues. - Ensure all site workers attend an environmental induction prior to the commencement of works.

+• Co-ordinate the implementation and maintenance of pollution control measures.